-- 1. All materials identified may remain in situ until requiring replacement although, where practicable, asbestos containing materials should be removed, consistent with the Federal Government's stated ultimate goal of the prohibition of asbestos, which is for "all workplaces to be free of asbestos". - 2.
+- 1. ID#4 requires removal.
+Planning for these works to be complete should occur.
+For further information, please refer to Management Actions. - 2.
+All remaining materials identified may remain in situ until requiring replacement although, where practicable, asbestos containing materials should be removed, consistent with the Federal Government's stated ultimate goal of the prohibition of asbestos, which is for "all workplaces to be free of asbestos". - 3.
 Asbestos Management Plan (AMP) implemented: - a.
 City of Kalamunda site induction to include specific reference to AMP and Register. - b.
-Register and AMP document to be printed and kept onsite at the location where contractors sign-in, and made available via the internet for contractors to use when accessing the site or planning for works. - c.
-Emergency Response chart to be printed and kept onsite at the location where contractors sign-in. - d.
+Register and AMP document to be printed and kept onsite at the location where contractors sign-in, and made available via the internet for contractors to use when accessing the site or planning for works. - Emergency Response chart to be printed and kept onsite at the location where contractors sign-in. - d.
 Aleck Nortje nominated as Property Management contact for the site (principal custodian of the Asbestos Management Plan). - e.
 QED Environmental Services nominated as Asbestos Management Planner for the site (part of Emergency Response). - f.
 Register and management plan reviewed in accordance with relevant statutory regulations and Codes of Practice, or more frequent if works occur. - g.
 QED Environmental Services to review any procedures where works may disturb identified, presumed or suspected asbestos.